Rampart scandal: August 25, 1998 – Pérez arrested

 Pérez, at that time a nine-year veteran of the LAPD, was arrested on August 25, 1998, for the unauthorized withdrawal and theft of six pounds of cocaine from the evidence room.
 The cocaine was estimated to be worth $800,000 on the street, or $120,000 wholesale.
-Although Perez signed a phony name on the forms when he checked out the drugs, his signature was a "dead bang" match.
+Although Pérez signed a phony name on the forms when he checked out the drugs, his signature was a "dead bang" match.

 As he was arrested, Pérez reportedly asked, "Is this about the bank robbery?"
 He would later deny that he had any knowledge of Mack's bank robbery and never testified against Mack.
 Investigators would later discover eleven additional instances of suspicious cocaine transfers.
 Pérez eventually admitted to ordering cocaine evidence out of property and replacing it with Bisquick.

 On September 8, 1999, following a mistrial, Pérez agreed to cut a deal with investigators.
 He pleaded guilty to the cocaine theft in exchange for providing prosecutors information about two "bad" shootings and three other CRASH officers engaged in illegal activity.
 For this deal, Pérez received a five-year prison sentence as well as immunity from further prosecution of misconduct short of murder.

 Over the next nine months, he met with investigators more than 50 times and provided more than 4,000 pages in sworn testimony.
 Pérez's testimony implicated about 70 officers of misconduct, but only a dozen officers were suspended or forced to resign.